nathanbraun/nathanbraun-com/content/ideas/beeminder.md

 hand, this is fine: they have cool tracking tools and integrations that aren't costless to develop or run.
-Plus they're friendly, always erring towards not charging if your data got messed up, automatically pausing your account if you go inactive, and even paying random users when they don't achieve their own goals.
+Plus they're friendly, always erring towards not charging if your data got messed up, automatically pausing your account if you go inactive, and even pay random users when they don't achieve their own goals.

 This is fine, but it also leads to clear conflicts of interests.
 One example: say you want to go the gym more, and you know paying $1 or $5 isn't going to motivate you.
-You want pay $20 if you don't go.
+You want pay $20 every time you don't go.

-Instead of letting you set the penalty at $20, BM requires you first put $5 on the line, fail, get charged $5, increase the penalty to $10, fail again, where upon it'll increase to $20 and you can start being motivated.
+Instead of letting you set the penalty at $20, BM requires you first put $5 on the line, fail, get charged $5, increase the penalty to $10, and fail again.
+Only then, finally, will your pledge be $20 so you can start being motivated.

-At first I missed this and increasing penalty amount was some black box algorithm meant to maximize my chances of achieving my goals.
-Then read the BM folks says the reason they do this is because they need to make money on your smaller, less motivating amounts first.
+At first I missed this and figured the increasing penalty amount was some black box algorithm meant to maximize my chances of achieving my goals.
+Then I read the BM folks says they do this is because they need to make money on your smaller, less motivating amounts first.

 Another example: [some people](https://blog.beeminder.com/mbork/) are motivated enough by BM's long term data tracking features that they enjoy using it without putting *any* money on the line.
-In that case BM *is* helping you achieve your goals, but isn't getting any penalty money, so it seems reasonable to charge something, however this brings us to the last point, which is...
+In that case BM *is* helping you achieve your goals, but isn't getting any penalty money, so it seems reasonable to charge *something*, however this brings us to the last point, which is...

-## Beeminder is expensive
+## Beeminder is really expensive
 Beeminder is really expensive for what it is, which is a product where you pay a monthly fee in order to pay them *more* money when you don't achieve your goals.